dixonwille/PokeGoSlack/ErrorCodes.md

 ## 100 Internal

 * Code: 100 is a problem when turning an interface into a JSON byte array
+* Code: 101 could not get the request from context

 ## 200 BadRequest